greg-doneup/YAP-frontend/API_SPECIFICATION.md

 # YAP Backend API Specification

+**Version:** 3.0.0
+**Last Updated:** June 6, 2025
+**Status:** COMPREHENSIVE - All 14+ microservices documented

-This document provides a comprehensive overview of all backend API endpoints in the YAP microservices architecture, detailing authentication requirements, request formats, and response structures.
+This document provides a complete overview of all backend API endpoints in the YAP microservices architecture, including authentication requirements, request formats, response structures, and security features.

 ## Table of Contents